microfossil/particle-classification-examples/docs/index.rst

 Particle Classification
 =======================

-Welcome to the help and tutorial documentation for the ParticleTrieur program and particle classification Tensorflow library created by Ross Marchant.
+Welcome to the help and tutorial documentation for the ParticleTrieur program and particle classification Tensorflow library.

+**ParticleTrieur 2.0.18-beta**

-`Download ParticleTrieur 2.0.17-beta for MacOS <https://1drv.ms/u/s!AiQM7sVIv7fah4UlKZ6a-R60-4Z0xw?e=tq0Bmc>`_
+- `Download ParticleTrieur 2.0.18-beta for Windows <https://1drv.ms/u/s!AiQM7sVIv7fah4VJGEGq5UZ3TrZ9CA?e=a3chQ1>`_

+- `Download ParticleTrieur-GPU 2.0.18-beta for Windows <https://1drv.ms/u/s!AiQM7sVIv7fah4VKrc5whIBFxyRnCg?e=EJ7J4V>`_

-`Download ParticleTrieur 2.0.17-beta for Windows <https://1drv.ms/u/s!AiQM7sVIv7fah4UkfT-qoeMT4wwrFg?e=fJG1hr>`_
+- `Download ParticleTrieur 2.0.17-beta for MacOS <https://1drv.ms/u/s!AiQM7sVIv7fah4UlKZ6a-R60-4Z0xw?e=tq0Bmc>`_

 ..
-Note:: What's new in 2.0.17-beta
+Note:: What's new in 2.0.18-beta

-   - Fixed a bug that gave incorrect classifications for colour images.
+   - Fixed a bug in the list of networks
-   - Added option to import a random subset of images.
+   - Added option to train on all images and direct from project

-   - Added new network training options.
+**MISO 2.0.7:**

+`Github repository for MISO 2.0.7 <https://github.com/microfossil/particle-classification>`_

+Install using ``pip install -U git+https://github.com/microfossil/particle-classification``

+..
+Note:: What's new in 2.0.7

+   - Cyclic / cyclic gain networks for transfer learning.

+This software was developed by Ross Marchant, initially as part of project led by Thibault de Garidel-Thoron, and with input from Martin Tetard.
+Thibault and Martin contributed significantly to the direction and testing of the of the software.

 Overview
 --------